nick-jones/php-ucd/README.md

 - `Database::onlyNonCharacters()` - returns a `Collection` instance containing only `NonCharacter` instances
 - `Database::onlySurrogates()` - returns a `Collection` instance containing only `Surrogate` instances

-The `UCD\Entity\Character\Collection` class, returned by a number of methods, provides methods for filtering, traversal, codepoint extractions, amongst other things.
+The `UCD\Unicode\Character\Collection` class, returned by a number of methods, provides methods for filtering, traversal, codepoint extractions, amongst other things.

 It is likely that you will want to leverage the default `Character\Repository` for resolution of characters, etc, in